Mason13Miles/bd-dynamodb-annotations-load-and-save-discussion-cli/src/com/amazon/ata/dynamodbannotationsloadsave/README.md

 ## Phases 1+

 Follow the instructions provided by the instructors in class.

+I have not made any changes to this file.
+Not sure i needed as this was used to connect to DynamoDB.
+Still struggling with connecting cli with db.